strimzi/proposals/066-topic-replication-factor-change.md

 ### Reconciliation logic

 At runtime, the Topic Operator watches and periodically reconciles the configuration of all managed and unpaused KafkaTopic resources.
-Among the other configurations, the reconciliation logic detects `KafkaTopic.spec.replicas` changes by comparing with the topic replication factor value in Kafka.
+Among the other configurations, the reconciliation logic detects `.spec.replicas` changes in KafkaTopic resources by comparing with the topic replication factor value in Kafka.

 A ReplicasChangeClient is used to isolate the logic required to call the Cruise Control REST API from the rest of the reconciliation logic.
 The ReplicasChangeClient supports sending multiple replicas changes with a single request, and checking multiple tasks with a single request.